Questions and Answers About Car Crashes

 A: What do you think?
 The other driver’s insurance company wants to pay you as little as possible, and preferably nothing at all.
 For crashes where you had only slight injuries and lost just a little in pay and had some small medical bills, there is probably no need for a lawyer, though we think you should wait six months or so to be sure that your injuries are actually slight and nothing shows up later.

 Q: I was in a crash and got some X-rays, and they said nothing was broken.
 Now, it’s four months later and I’m still having headaches and backaches.
 I got some money from the insurance company for my bills and lost wages.
 Can I sue the other driver now that I know I am hurt more than I first thought?

 A: No, probably not.
 When the other driver’s insurance company paid you the money, you were probably given a paper to sign called a release.
 In it, it usually says you release all your claims, even if you didn’t know about them at the time.
 That’s why we recommend you read every word before you sign a document and that you wait at least six months before you settle any part of your claims.

 Q: My husband was badly hurt in a car crash in the middle of the night.
 No one saw what happened.
 The police report says my husband was going too fast, but he never drove too fast.
 He was always very careful.
 Can anyone help to show what really happened?

 A: Yes.
 There are specialists who can recreate the forces and speeds and conditions of vehicles at the time of a crash from photographs and physical evidence.
-However, it is very important that this be done as soon after the crash as is possible.
+However, it is very important that this be done as soon after the crash as possible.
 Even though skid marks may last for months, sooner is much better than later.
 Some of the evidence is bound to disappear in time.
-These experts are very expensive, but generally they can, in fact, figure out what happened and who was in the wrong.
+These experts are very expensive, but generally, they can, in fact, figure out what happened and who was in the wrong.